martinth/advent-of-code-2024/README.md

     - How to solve it without additional allocations and just iterators and slices.
 It made the code quiet a lot longer then the version the just copied data

+- Day 3
+    - I directly saw I could use a Regex for at least part 1.
+But I really wanted to use a custom parser (by using nom) to solve it, but I could not get it to work.
+Once I switched to a Regex it was super easy.
+    - Learning: Follow your instinct and don't try to be overly clever?!

+- Day 4:
+    - Coming up with a working algorithm to generate the necessary verticals really took me a lot of off-by-one errors.
+    - I think the concept of lifetimes and references *finally* clicked.
+At least I had almost no fights with the borrow checker despite copies usage of references.